15 Activities for Toddlers at Home

 Letters, Shapes, and Number Fishing

 Get a collection of multi-colored letters, shapes, and numbers and put them in a big container.
-Your child can sort them out from the container and group the letters together, similar or complementary shapes as well as uniform colors.
+Your child can sort them out from the container and group the letters together, similar or complementary shapes, and uniform colors.

 Your Take Home